How GDD Has Given Actionable Insights and Results

 It’s a path that’s well worn: an in-house team is stretched for resources so turns to an agency for help.

-They could produce the marketing content easily enough - in fact, our first inbound campaign together was centred around the multiple case studies that Claire and Becky had produced.
-What they couldn’t do, previously, was track who was consuming their content and nurture them accordingly.
+They could produce the marketing content easily enough, but they couldn't track who was consuming their content and nurture them accordingly.

-It was all a bit scattergun and stab in the dark.
-The exact opposite of what WiFi SPARK’s product enables their own customers to do.
+This was a scattergun approach—and the exact opposite of what WiFi SPARK’s product enables their own customers to do.

 In essence, our first inbound campaign comprised two aspects: